News & trends

 According to the DesignBuildings wiki, cost value reconciliation is used to monitor and measure expenditures against the budget on a construction budget.
 All of the expenses for the previous period are gathered and added up to see all of the current costs.
 The current cost value is relevant to see how much has actually been spent on the project already.

-In addition to that, additional data can be included in the reporting to show the final ending point of the project.
-These can include the actual done work in the field, variations in subcontracts, bids for upcoming jobs, and price adjustments for materials.
+In addition, additional data can be included in the reporting to show the project’s final ending point.
+These can include the actual work done in the field, variations in subcontracts, bids for upcoming jobs, and price adjustments for materials.
 Using these additional metrics for the report can show potential budget overruns and problem locations already in advance.

 Explanation of what is needed for a construction cost value reconciliation and what is the output